National Resources for Sexual Assault Survivors and their Loved Ones

 Resources and References

 - National Sexual Assault Hotline: National hotline, operated by RAINN, that serves people affected by sexual violence.
-It automatically routes the caller to their nearest rape crisis center.
+It automatically routes the caller to their nearest sexual assault service provider.
 You can also search your local center here.
 Hotline: 800-656-HOPE

 - National Sexual Violence Resource Center: This site offers a wide variety of information relating to sexual violence including a large legal resource library.